The Testimony Trails we’ve been hiking connect directly to our Reflective Routes—those inner paths we’ve been walking, often without noticing.

 Some people say we humans are most dangerous the moment we’re up and out of bed.

-Maybe it’s because we move through our days more disconnected than we realize—following worldly patterns and wandering side trails of confusion, the wheat and tares of our lives fusing together until we finally stop to notice...
+Maybe it’s because we move through our days more disconnected than we realize—following worldly patterns, and wandering side trails of confusion, the wheat and tares of our lives fusing together until we finally stop and look a little deeper, not just notice.

 The Testimony Trails we’ve been hiking—those worldly patterns—were never meant to become wandering side trails of confusion.